-PV systems in get online are currently cost competitive with electric utilities for two major areas buy cialis applications: Situations requiring utility line extension at high cost (generally for extensions buy cialis over 0.5 miles, charged to the customer), or requiring low amounts buy cialis power (irrigation control equipment, small lights, etc.) for which the minimum utility charges exceed the amortized cost buy cialis the PV system.
+Off-grid PV systems in Arizona are cost competitive with electric utilities in situations requiring utility line extension at high-cost (generally for extensions of over 0.5 miles, charged to the customer), and in situations requiring low amounts of power (irrigation control equipment, small lights, etc.) for which the minimum utility charges exceed the amortized cost of the PV system.

-The capital (initial) costs buy cialis PV systems have been falling in recent years; they currently are around $10 per peak watt buy cialis the PV module, including the storage batteries - less if buy-down funds are available.
-A small house (or larger with house with extensive energy efficiency improvements) with a low usage can function with a PV system as small as 2 kW (peak), thus would call for an capital outlay buy cialis $20,000.
-Assuming a 20-year simple amortization, this would be equivalent to about 20-25 cents per kWh.
-Such a unit can supply power for many appliances (refrigerators-freezers, pool pumps, etc.) and many lighting systems.
-It will not provide air conditioning in get online 's hot climate.
-Comparable costs for alternatively home generated power using propane, gasoline or diesel operated generators are on the order buy cialis 80 cents/kWh.
+A small house (or larger house with extensive energy efficiency improvements) with a low usage can function with an off-grid PV system as small as 2 kW (peak), thus would call for a capital outlay of $10,000 to $16,000 (before incentives).
+Assuming a 20-year simple amortization, this would be equivalent to about 10-20 cents per kWh.
+Such a unit can supply power for many appliances (refrigerators-freezers, computers, televisions, consumer electronics, etc.) and many lighting systems.
+It will not provide power for air conditioning or other large energy consuming appliances like clothes dryers or electric ovens.
+Comparable costs for alternatively home generated power vary but are typically significantly more than the solar alternative.

-PV power costs for uses that do not require batteries, such as agricultural water pumping, are lower, in the 15-20 cents/kWh range.
+PV power costs for uses that do not require batteries, such as agricultural water pumping, are substantially lower than off-grid residential systems that include batteries.

 Grid Connected PV

-Net metering is a practice buy cialis fered by some electric utilities to help encourage PV system interconnection.
-With net metering the homeowner can buy cialis fset some buy cialis the costs buy cialis purchased electric power by selling surplus electric power back to the utility.
-This is an interactive PV system as described above.
-The net period can be monthly or annual (depending on applicable laws, regulations, and utility policy).
-Typically a PV system produces more power during the peak sunshine period buy cialis the day than the home can use at that time.
-In an buy cialis f-Grid situation this power can be stored in a battery bank for later use, but in a grid connected system with net metering, the excess power can be "sold" to the utility for use by other customers, and is generally an buy cialis fset to the purchased power (such as nighttime use).
+This net metering arrangement was implemented as a way to help encourage PV system interconnection.
+It allows system-owners to offset some of the costs of purchased electric power by selling surplus electric power back to the utility.
+In an Off-Grid situation this excess power is typically stored in a battery bank for later use, but in a grid connected system with net metering, the excess power can be "sold" to the utility for use by other customers, and is generally an offset to the purchased power (such as night-time use).